Skip to main content Skip to footer site map

 What Is the Difference Between Non-Compliance and Misconduct?

-Non-compliance refers to the failure to comply with laws and regulations, while misconduct implies intentional wrongdoing or improper behavior within the workplace.
+Non-compliance is a failure to follow laws and regulations, while misconduct implies intentional wrongdoing or improper behavior within the workplace.

 • What Is the Most Common Non-Compliance Issue?